anvilistas/anvil-extras/docs/guides/modules/utils.rst

 Utils
 =====
-Client and server side utility functions.
+Client and server-side utility functions.

 Logging
 -------

 A lightweight logging implementation, similar to Python's logging module.
 It can be used on both the server and the client.
-It supports logging levels, and a custom format.
+It supports logging levels and a custom format.

 .. code-block:: python